divvun/DivvunPublicTenders/MobileSpell2.md

-# Advanced mobile keyboard spell checker enhancements
+# Advanced Spell checking for mobile keyboards

 This subproject builds on the work done for [basic speller support](MobileSpell.md) in mobile keyboards, but depends on the [iOS keyboard rewrite](iOSKeyboardRewrite.md).
 The goal is to deliver a more advanced speller, with universal language support, and automatic download and updates of speller dictionaries.